WAYS & MEANS COMMITTEE

 The Ways and Means Committee shall be composed of three or more Board members.
 The Ways and Means Committee shall be responsible for the Friends of Camp Christopher’s fundraising activities and shall coordinate its fundraising goals with the Finance Committee.
 (Bylaws, Article 5, Section 2.2)

-Ah, a myriad of ways and means exist to raise money for a 501(c)3 organization like ours, and it is up to Ways and Means Chair, Chaz Gessner, to propose and initiate the most realistic and effective.
-His committee has introduced a number of fundraising projects already, and there are some promising proposals for new events on the
+Ah, a myriad of ways and means exist to raise money for a 501(c)3 organization like ours, and it is up to Ways and Means Chair, Janet Corey (pictured above), to propose, initiate and maintain the most realistic and effective.
+Janet takes the reins from former chair, Chaz Gessner, who served in this capacity for FoCC’s first five years.
+His committee introduced a number of fundraising projects, and laid the groundwork for some promising future events.

 FRIENDS OF CAMP CHRISTOPHER TEE SHIRTS – In 2014 Chaz, working with his favorite project collaborator Dawn Heisler, created the familiar Friends logo inspired by the statue of Mary on Lake Marian’s far shore.
 As the organization began reproducing the image on letterheads and business cards, Chaz emblazoned it on cotton tee shirts.
-Our first run has all but sold out, but Chaz & Dawn are hard at work preparing a second run that may even include a new design.
-We will certainly let you know when the new line is available!
+See our Tee-Shirts page for more info.

-THE ADOPT A BRICK PROGRAM — Throughout 2016, and up until February 28th of 2017, we raised money to fund what should prove to be the biggest FoCC “brick and mortar” project for Camp to date – the renovation of the flagpole area.
-We have funded this project by selling $75 and $100 paving stones which will be inscribed in tribute to members of our Camp family, past and present, and will suggest, with song lyrics, quotations, and other familiar references, the many aspects of the Christopher experience.
-We hope that the project will be complete by the end of April so that we can join Camp in a flagpole dedication ceremony at the new site.
+THE ADOPT A BRICK PROGRAM — Throughout 2016, and up until September of 2017, we raised money to fund what proved to be the biggest FoCC “brick and mortar” project for Camp to date – the renovation of the flagpole area.
+We funded this project by selling $75 and $100 paving stones which were inscribed in tribute to members of our Camp family, past and present, and suggest, with song lyrics, quotations, and other familiar references, the many aspects of the Christopher experience.